makevaa/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js App Router Course

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+Dashboard app learning project from [Next.js Learn tutorial](https://nextjs.org/learn).
+For more information, see the on Next.js Website.

+## Live demo
+App is deployed [on Vercel](https://nextjs-dashboard-delta-ten-14.vercel.app).
+Demo user for login: user@nextmail.com:123456